Some links on this page are affiliate links. See full disclosure in the page footer.

 Frontline employees often hold the sharpest insights into what customers need and where internal systems fall short.
 However, their feedback rarely makes it to decision-makers.
 To fully activate the chain, businesses must create a clear channel for upward communication.

-This could mean structured feedback sessions, manager shadowing, or rotating leadership exposure to frontline environments.
-When top-level strategy is influenced by real service insights, the entire chain becomes more responsive, accurate, and profitable.
+This could mean structured feedback sessions, manager shadowing, or regular leadership time with frontline teams.
+When top-level strategy is influenced by real service insights, the entire chain becomes more responsive and accurate.

 Pro Tip: Set up a monthly cross-functional roundtable where frontline staff brief senior leaders on recurring service issues.